 If at the time of applying for an adjustment of status (legal permanent resident status), it is revealed that you will have a low income while residing in U.S and you might be financially dependent on the government for a prolonged time you may be denied.

 The USCIS has the control to decide whether you fall under a public charge by examining your age, medical health, assets, resources, family status, educational skills and financial standings during the time of your application process.

 Your green card will be denied if you entered or reentered the United States of America, unlawfully, as a stowaway, or with a false identification, fraudulence, or if you failed to appear at your immigration court hearings or if you have violated visa processing by breaking any stipulations administered by immigration officers.

 Negligence to Comply

-Many applications forms, supporting documents and fees are requested throughout the process and neglecting to follow instructions carefully and a lack of the necessary information to help your case, could result in a denial.
+Many application forms, supporting documents and fees are requested throughout the process and neglecting to follow instructions carefully and a lack of the necessary information to help your case could result in a denial.